cesarferradas/ferrad.as/_posts/2024-06-28-better-screenshot-workflow-on-macos.md

 ## Result

-Bringing it al together, this is how things now look:
+Bringing it all together, this is how things should look.

 When you take a screenshot, it immediately goes to your `Screenshots` folder which you've pinned to your Dock.